syncfusion-content/wpf-docs/wpf/TreeView/CRUD-Operations.md

 #### Conditionally deleting nodes when pressing Delete key

-You can cancel the node deletion by using the [ItemDeletingEventArgs.Cancel]() of [ItemDeleting]() event.
-You can skip certain nodes when deleting more than one node by removing items from [ItemDeletingEventArgs.Nodes]().
+You can cancel the node deletion by using the `ItemDeletingEventArgs.Cancel` of `ItemDeleting` event.
+You can skip certain nodes when deleting more than one node by removing items from `ItemDeletingEventArgs.Nodes`.

 {% tabs %}
 {% highlight c# %}